avam88/stock-analysis/README.md

 ### here are the new run times.
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/107326987/175865335-6d07687a-772c-4a72-8c2c-09fff7ebde7e.png)
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/107326987/175865349-6310eff6-86bd-468b-b565-efa6f76962eb.png)
 ### we were able to cut down our run times by almost 3/4.
+We can also see that we've changed the flow of the loops. instead of a primarly loop running through tickers, then rows, then running through our conditional statements for each line to see if they are true, making their way back out of the loop and returning the outputs. now we are claiming our outputs as arrays outside of our loops.

+instead of running through the entire code for every ticker (revisint the same 3000 rows) to output for 1 ticker before starting over again.
+We are asking the code to run through each line and identify the ticker, then initiate the for loop to run the conditional statements.
+This way the code only touches each line once, not wasting unecessary time touching each line for every value of stoc, name.
+IS THIS TRUE????

 # Summary
 - original code is user friendly.
-The script is much more readable and digestible to non code writers
+The script is much more readable and digestible to non code writers and it works!
-- refactored code runs more efficiently
+- refactored code runs more efficiently. however refactoring is an opportunity to pollute working code with bugs.
 -
 What are the advantages or disadvantages of refactoring code?
 How do these pros and cons apply to refactoring the original VBA script?